 After a couple more images, we were happy with the work expected in post-processing, so I didn’t need to check back.

-so everyone knew their responsibilities, and worked well together to achieve the results.
+To a large extent, this was because Emily had chosen a good team, and because we’d covered most of the options in the planning meetings – so everyone knew their responsibilities, and worked well together to achieve the results.

 She was easy to work with, and – whenever I needed a decision, she responded positively and promptly, having quickly grasped the issues involved.

 She also provided really useful feedback during the editing process, so I clearly understood what she was expecting.

 I’d be more than happy to work with Emily again.

 Here’s the video (by Holly Androlia) we shot at the same time :